cocos/cocos-docs/en/publish/publish-android-instant.md

 ## Refactor

-The **Refactor** is used to edit the first package of the game and select the resources to be placed in the first package.
+The **Refactor** is used to edit the first package of the game and select the resources to be placed into the first package.

 ![](publish-android-instant/refactor_desc.png)